HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 ## Agile development

-I recorded the steps I wished to take in a different document, but after I finished the streamlit pages I moved the steps into the issue and project section of this respository.
+I recorded the steps I wished to take in a different document, but after I finished the streamlit pages, I moved the steps into the issue and project section of this repository.

 ![Project issues](/images/readme_images/issues.png)

 ## Unfixed Bugs

 * Using the inbuilt python checker the only outstanding issue is the length of some of the lines of the code.
-I have reduced this across the code but the length of the code doesn't affect the code running.
+I have reduced this across the code, but the length of the code doesn't affect the code running.
-* I have performed riguros manual testing of the streamlit pages and not outstanding bugs are left.
+* I have performed rigorous manual testing of the streamlit pages, and no outstanding bugs are left.

 ## Deployment